mnemonic-no/grafeo/README.md

 ## License

-The ACT platform is released under the ISC License.
+Grafeo is released under the ISC License.
 See the bundled LICENSE file for details.